gwax/www-gwax/posts/2005/12/time-flies-when-youre-ircing-fun.rst

 :tags: intzorweb

 You look at the clock and it's only 11:30p so you figure you can stay on IRC a little longer.
-Then, one discussion on relgion and a chat about Akira Kurosawa films later, it's nearly 2a and you figure you probably shouldn't have stayed on.
+Then, one discussion on religion and a chat about Akira Kurosawa films later, it's nearly 2a and you figure you probably shouldn't have stayed on.
 Oh well, it's not that big a deal; I still have a few more days of sleeping in left.